 Which resources should you use?
 Here are a few we recommend.

 MFT Buyer’s Guide: A comprehensive, 27-page guide with considerations for industry, cybersecurity, and compliance, an overview of key MFT features, evaluation tips for budgeting and ROI, and steps to take even after the sale is won.

 ROI Calculator Report: Calculate a snapshot of how much your organization could save with a managed file transfer solution like GoAnywhere MFT.
 After your snapshot, you can opt to run the full, in-depth report for even more proof of return on your pending investment.

 Info-Tech MFT Category Report: Explore what real users say about the managed file transfer vendors leading the file transfer software landscape.
-This 20-page analysis compares top MFT vendors and shows who the leaders are in vendor and product feature satisfaction.
+This analysis compares top MFT vendors and shows who the leaders are in vendor and product feature satisfaction.